odros/amlo/README.md

 ### About our scripts, commenting and documentation
+- A combination of regular argument passing to functions and piping is used
-All the functions used in our scripts will be explicit about the package they come from, unless they come from `base`
+- All the functions used in our scripts will be explicit about the package they come from, unless they come from `base`